Omori Town in Shimane Prefecture

 Facts & Figures

-Cafes, restaurants, souvenir shops, galleries, temples, and shrines stand along Omori Street, which has a length of 1,5 km.
-The street leads to the Iwami Ginzan Park.
-Omori was once a boomtown when the Silver mine’s production started.
+The town of Omori in the Shimane Prefecture was once a boomtown when the Silver mine’s production started.
 It was a bustling place full of merchants, craftsmen, government employees, and samurais.
+Today the town has a remaining population of approx. 450 people.
 Japan Rail Pass Buy now and Save >

 Since 2004 I have traveled nearly every year to Japan.
 The rail pass made my life easier to discover all those amazing places in my favorite country.

-Today the town has a population of approx. 450 people.
 Nearby you could find hundreds of silver mines of various sizes.
 The town quickly became the management and administration center of the Iwami Ginzan Silver Mine.
-Since Omori achieved the status of a UNESCO World Heritage Site hundreds of visitors come here on a daily basis.
+Since Omori achieved together with the Iwami Silver Mine the status of a UNESCO World Heritage Site many visitors come here every year.
+Follow the 1,5km long main road called Omori Street within the Ginzan River Valley and enjoy cafes, restaurants, souvenir shops, galleries, temples, and shrines.
+The street leads to the Iwami Ginzan Park.
 Omori has one of the best-preserved historical districts in Japan.
+You can compare the traditional Japanese architecture with places like Narai and Tsumago in the Kiso Valley.
 You won't see any modern buildings from the 21st century during your sightseeing tour and all the power and telephone lines are buried.
 As a first point of contact, you should visit the Tourist Information.
 The staff is really helpful and English speaking.
 My tip: Rent a bicycle there and explore this place on your own.

 History